 Jenny volunteered as a TA in the beginners’ section, as did Abin, one of my former students.
 I hear that was a pretty good time, too!

 Does all this sound fun?
 Do you know a little Ruby and Rails?
 Consider volunteering!
-It’s pretty fun, and it’s for an awfully good cause.
+It’s pretty fun, and it’s for a great cause.